 - Integrated visor provides great protection from face plants

-- Vegan leather straps are soft and stylish
+- Vegan leather straps (available on some colors) are soft and stylish

 - Fixed side straps never get out of adjustment